dankomiocevic/mulifs/testing/README.md

 - Have a MuLiFS compiled binary.
 - Have a ID3Tag tool installed.

-I am using MAC default id3 tool and the script works with that, if you are using a different one, there are two funcions in the script (set_tags and check_tags) that need to be modified in order to use the new tool.
+I am using MAC default id3 tool and the script works with that, if you are using a different one, there are three funcions in the script (strip_tags, set_tags and check_tags) that need to be modified in order to use the new tool.